mvdb01/assembly-genomics/_episodes/03-pe-mp-assembly.md

 > ## Exercise
 >
-> Assemble the trimmed Paired End library and a Mate-pair library, located at: `~/asm_workshop/data/mp/MP_2.5kb_25x_?.fastq.gz` with SPAdes.
+> Assemble the trimmed Paired End library together with a Mate-pair library, located at: `~/asm_workshop/data/mp/MP_2.5kb_25x_?.fastq.gz` with SPAdes.
 Use as output dir `ecoli_pe_mp`.
 >
 >
-> We have to specify in SPADES the paired-end (PE) and the mate-pair (MP) library by applying the --pex-x and --mpx-x flags.
+> We have to specify in SPAdes the paired-end (PE) and the mate-pair (MP) library by applying the --pex-x and --mpx-x flags.
 And also provide the read orientation for the Mate-pair library.
 >
 >
 >